WPChill/strong-testimonials/readme.txt

 * Multiple slideshows
 * Sort by oldest, newest, random, or menu order
 * Simple pagination
-* Templates with layout and background options
+* Built-in templates with layout options for columns, grids, Masonry, and backgrounds
 * Template files and functions for deep customization
 * Custom "Read more" links
 * Gravatar support